isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-05-18-pingjiang-historic-district.md

 - Under a guiding principle of ‘repair the old, retain the old’, traditional architecture, ancient bridges and other intangible heritage are protected and restored.
 - The following strategies are adopted for classification of projects:
-  i.
-Careful and thorough preservation of buildings and bridges with high historic value and in good conditions ii.
-Complete preservation of exterior and main structures, and reconfiguration of representative residence interiors iii.
-Demolition of buildings incompatible with the overall style of the district
+  - Careful and thorough preservation of buildings and bridges with high historic value and in good conditions
+  - Complete preservation of exterior and main structures, and reconfiguration of representative residence interiors
+  - Demolition of buildings incompatible with the overall style of the district
 - Existing social networks are maintained during the project, and residents continue to live and work within the district, preserving the traditional culture and customs.
 - The district is transformed into a platform that celebrates Suzhou’s traditions, such as Pingjiang Sun-dry Book Festival and Lantern Festival, allows future growth and promotes tourism, which in turn creates jobs and income for the residents.